 - Created in partnership with the British Library and its world-renowned curators

 - An invaluable historical record for students and scholars in dozens of academic disciplines

-African Newspapers: The British Library Collection features 64 newspapers from throughout Africa, all published before 1901.
+African Newspapers: The British Library Collection features 64 newspapers from across the African continent, all published before 1900.
 Originally archived by the British Library—the national library of the United Kingdom and one of the largest and most respected libraries in the world—these rare historical documents are now available for the first time in a fully searchable online collection.
 From culture to history to geopolitics, the pages of these newspapers offer fresh research opportunities for students and scholars interested in topics related to Africa.